This week’s Tavern Brawl is “A Temporus Shift”!

 Time is an illusion, turn times doubly so.
 Build a standard deck and each turn you’ll get an extra turn!

 A Temporus Shift Chalkboard

-- You get one Year of the Phoenix for winning your first game this week.
+- You get one Standard card pack for winning your first game this week.

-- It’s the fourth time we see this Brawl.
-Last time we’ve seen it on March 17, 2021.
+- It’s the seventh time we see this Brawl.
+Last time we’ve seen it on October 5, 2022.